MedhatHassan/InfoSEC/README.md

 InfoSEC includes a variety of resources and tools for individuals interested in learning about information security and offensive security techniques.
 The resources and tools are organized into the following categories:

-- Intro to Python for hacking
+- Introduction to Python for Cybersecurity
 - Execution, persistence, privilege escalation, and evasion
 - Advanced Python for Reconnaissance
 - Bouns